lucas1131/CaptureTheFlag/README.md

 There are some issues that I know of:

 High priority:
-- ~~There is a bug that I believe is related to projectile replication that causes a hard crash.
-I couldn't find the cause but the stack trace always come from garbage collector or networking serialization, so I have a hunch this has to do with either destroying an actor that's trying to replicate or some property might be overwritten with null and I couldn't find it.~~
-	- The last ditch attempt to fix this at least resolves the crash but it isn't ideal.
-Currently, if the projectile tries to spawn inside another player, it just do nothing, but at least no crash.
-- I don't think my replication is perfectly configured because there's quite a bit of stuttering for client movement, and I understand that the CharacterMovementComponent should already be able to do prediction and reconciliation.
-But as this was only noticeable in packaged builds, I only notices this too late and I had hard crashes to fix.
+- Need to fix replication configuration for the character as currently there's a lot of stuttering, so prediction and rollback are probably not working correctly (possibly forcing to resync too frequently?)
 - There is no control for match start/reset to check for players' state, there is probably some bugs related to dying at the same time match resets or similar situations.
 - There is no main menu, to play the game it must be packaged as development/debug and ran with listen and open IP commands.
-I included 2 .bat files to make this simpler but it's certainly not ideal.
+I included 2 .bat files to make this simpler, but it's certainly not ideal.

 Medium priority:
 - Health bar SDF has no control for aspect ratio, the consequence is that to make a rectangle, currently, you have to stretch the UVs